 As anyone who works in a high-pressure job will know, it can be a hugely rewarding, fulfilling and successful career choice.
 But high stakes and big expectations can also be stressful.
-It’s important that managers in high-pressure workplaces understand how to deal with stress and pressure in the work.
+It’s important that managers in high-pressure workplaces understand how to deal with stress and pressure in the work—both their own and their team’s.

 The Yerkes-Dodson Law suggests that we need a healthy amount of pressure to prevent us from feeling bored or unmotivated.